MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bookmarks/create-bookmarks.md

 For information about creating effective titles, descriptions, keywords, and more, see [Planning your content](../setup/plan-your-content.md).

-1. Go to the Microsoft Search in Bing Admin portal
+1. Go to the Microsoft Search Admin portal

 2. In the navigation pane, click **Bookmarks**